 Very closely watched by worldwide film industry.

-Prizes/Awards Grand Jury Prize (Drama, Documentary), Audience Award, Awards (Documentary, Drama), World Cinema Audience Award, The Directing Award, The Excellence in Cinematography Award (Documentary, Drama), Special Prizes, Waldo Salt Screening Award; Freedom of Expression Award, Festival Favorite Award
+Grand Jury Prize (Drama, Documentary), Audience Award, Awards (Documentary, Drama), World Cinema Audience Award, The Directing Award, The Excellence in Cinematography Award (Documentary, Drama), Special Prizes, Waldo Salt Screening Award; Freedom of Expression Award, Audience Awards

 World Cinema Dramatic Competition